VHS Revival treads unfamiliar ground with a familiar friend

 An alternative ending saw McClane fired from his job for failing to unravel his opponent’s military ruse, a plot development which saw our hero track Simon down in a bar in Germany.
 The version was ultimately scrapped as it sullied the integrity of the McClane character to have him seek personal revenge, and although I would have to agree with that call, producers also dumped the ending due to a lack of action, which brings me conveniently to my next point.

-There is so much action on offer here that you almost become numbed out to it, and scenes like the one in which McClane is shot out of a manhole threaten to push our mortal warrior into immortal territory.
+There is so much action on offer here that you almost become numb to it, and scenes like the one in which McClane is shot out of a manhole threaten to push our mortal warrior into immortal territory.
 An odd criticism for a movie of this nature, but as with the scene in the original Die Hard when a down on his luck McClane is seen picking glass out of his feet, a little introspection can go a long way, while Bonnie Bedelia’s Holly remains painfully absent in a series which puts such a strong emphasis on family.

 Still, this is a fine sequel indeed; a relentless, smash-mouth affair that succeeds in rejuvenating the series before it had the chance to grow stale.
 At the time of its release, Die Hard with a Vengeance gave us a plot immersed very much in the sensational, but the terrorist angle has lent proceedings a more ominous tone post-911, and it is hard to imagine a movie of this nature being made in today’s sensitive climate.